-There are SO MANY METRICS that you can measure (but this doesn’t mean you should).
-You want to ensure your warehouse KPIs makes sense for your operation and provide actionable data.
+There are so many warehousing KPIs and metrics that choosing the most impactful can be challenging.
+You want to ensure your order fulfillment KPIs makes sense for your operation and provide actionable data.
 Collecting and analyzing data is a time consuming task.
-Don’t waste your time on order fulfillment metrics that don’t matter to you just because some “guru” told you that was the thing to measure.
+Don’t waste your time on fulfillment metrics that don’t matter to you just because some “guru” told you that was the thing to measure.

 Most order fulfillment KPIs fall into one of four categories – Space, Throughput, Accuracy and Labor.
 Let’s talk about each:

 - What Is It?

 - How Do You Calculate It?